Gwyd0/Sparx-bwk/README.md

 * does bookwork checks.

 ## Setup
-*
+### Linux

+### Windows
+Simply, download the code and run the .exe
+You may have to update Chromedriver as explained below, or

 ## Bugs
-* Chromedriver needs updating about twice every month, you can download it [here](https://chromedriver.chromium.org/downloads)
+* Chromedriver needs updating about twice every month, you can download it [here](https://chromedriver.chromium.org/downloads), Download the same version as your browser. then place chromedriver.exe in the same directory as the .exe or .py
 * Sometimes Auto Bookwork checks may not work (due to how fractions are displayed).
 * Make Sure that the .exe or .py file are in the same directory as the **Logs** file.
 ## Why so many Try and excepts?